mehboobhussain/journal/@@Today.md

 Related to: [[Current PI]]  [[@my projects]] to achieve [[@goals]]

 ### Things to do
-0-15-Calendar for tech debt
-0-15-Check flow with Fiona and Under
+030-Go through backlog of architecture page on JIRA / Confluence 060-Connect with Srini on the uniform to create a PPT, architecture, issues, recommendations 160-Go through document sent by Feroz to know about the architecture of ERP and its links 260-Convert roadmap into architectural intents 030-Hang the photo frame in Sunaina room
+045-Go through AAT12 and AAT13 to find out the solution intent structure 130-Check with du why speed is only 90 mbps
+130-Work out the timeline, cost and technology for supplier master 160-Go through the document of Tech Mohindra to prep for AAT13 related applications to come to AAT12 220-Look into architecture backlog
-0-20-Plan to explore videos of ERP finance
+220-Plan to explore videos of ERP finance
-0-30-Change dates for AZ exam
-0-30-Stop Photo light room service
-0-45-Go through srini ppt
-0-60-Create solution intent for Supplier master 1-20-Look into architecture backlog
-1-30-Apply for jobs
-1-30-Buy ashwaganda, misri
-1-30-Call Pakistani friends
-1-30-Discuss Selena
-1-30-Fill out Tempo
-1-30-First essay publish
-1-30-Go through training 100
-1-30-Hisab to reconcile
-1-30-Practice questions
+230-Christy for ERP data on Enterprise data platform 230-Get tech debt data to be sorted by Christy 230-Package implementation for Kelya to be discussed in design gate.
+Check with the vendor on support of other DBMS 230-Review [[War room]] actions and assign to the teams 330-Check out value stream and what they are doing 330-Stop Photo light room service
-1-30-record all design decisions in ADR
+330-record all design decisions in ADR
-1-60-Answers to possible questions on resume 1-60-Convert roadmap into architectural intents 1-60-Initiate work on iTravel to OF integration, inform Katie, Joyal and Meenal 1-90-Tech debt assessment of remaining applications 2-05-Ask Tej about Rukhsana and who takes care of supplier related data 2-15-Practice typing
-2-30-Review [[War room]] actions and assign to the teams 2-60-Go through iSpplier presentations of Srini 3-15-Check with Faysal bank to move to Lahore 3-15-Fill in the bodies of essays
-3-30-Backlog refinement in JIRA
-3-30-Check out value stream and what they are doing 3-45-Review SWIFT related documentation for the possible discovery 3-60-Write an article on LinkedIn using word 3-90-Fatima on Thursday
+260-Create solution intent for Supplier master